-^{5.31} It would also allow creation of a better, people focused focal point to the town with better footways, formalised short term parking/loading bays, and some potential for enhancement in this key stretch of road.
-It is anticipated that local diversions would not be significant or high volume in nature.
-1) This sketch shows potential junction improvements at Skipton Road / Victoria Road / New Road that could be implemented if Victoria Road was converted to one-way northbound.
+1) This sketch shows an option for potential junction improvements at Skipton Road / Victoria Road / New Road that could be implemented if Victoria Road was converted to one-way northbound.
 A narrower junction would benefit pedestrian crossing, with shorter widths of carriageway to cross.
 The sketch also shows a potential pedestrian crossing on Skipton Road, which could benefit pedestrians, and vehicle movement exiting New Road onto Skipton Road.
 Further assessment would be required to assess the feasibility of the layout shown or indeed the feasibility of more interventionist approaches for this junction.